Understanding Low Water Pressure: Common Causes Explained

 What's the Right Pressure Range?

-The EPA's WaterSense program recommends maintaining incoming service pressure between 45-60 PSI for optimal water efficiency and system protection.
+The EPA's WaterSense program recommends maintaining incoming service pressure between 45-60 PSI for optimal water efficiency and system function.
 For homes with private groundwater wells, pressure tanks should typically be set at 60 PSI.
+All U.S. model plumbing codes (such as the IPC and UPC) require a pressure-reducing valve to be installed when water main pressure is greater than 80 PSI, so anything above that limit is a code issue, not just a comfort issue.

 How to Measure Water Pressure at Home